sensedeep/dynamodb-onetable/README.md

 If the schema specifies that an attribute must be unique, OneTable will create a special item in the database to enforce the uniqueness.
 This item will be an instance of the Unique model with the primary key set to `_unique:Model:Attribute:Value`.
 The created item and the unique item will be created in a transparent transaction so that the item will be created only if all the unique fields are truly unique.
 The `remove` API will similarly remove the special unique item.

+When a unique field for an item is updated, the prior item value must be read first so that the unique item can be deleted.
+If you do an update and do not specify params.return == 'NONE', the update API must return the full updated item.
+This incurs an additional `get` request to fetch the updated values as DynamoDB transactions do not return item values.
+There is thus additional I/O and overhead for unique items, so take care when designating attributes as unique in high update volume items.

 The optional params are described in [Model API Params](#model-api-params).

 <a name="model-find"></a>